jdeehh/100-days-of-code/r1-log.md

 Started a Metric/Imperial conversion app.
 Worked on the draft layout of the app, struggled with whether to code in Javascript or ReactJS for quicker conversion of input information.

 ### R1D2
+Day 2 #100DaysOfCode finished off the Unit converter app today, although I still need to do some refactoring to make it drier.

+### R1D3